moogacs/ARM-cortex-M4/README.md

 # ARM-cortex-M4
-Simple projects for using ARM Cortex mC for displaying in LED and typing in keypad
+Simple project for using ARM Cortex mC for displaying on LED and typing in keypad